 The Tenth Circuit observed that, as a result of Gross, "there is a substantial question whether a mixed motive analysis would apply in a retaliation claim under the FMLA."
 Twigg v.

 Hawker Beechcraft Corp., 659 F.3d 987, 1004 (10th Cir.
 2011).
 In Hunter v.
-Valley View Local

-Schools, 579 F.3d 688 (6th Cir.
+Valley View Local Schools, 579 F.3d 688 (6th Cir.
 2009) the Sixth Circuit held that specific language in FMLA regulations supports the continued applicability of the mixed-motive option post-Gross.
-Specifically, the Sixth Circuit in Hunter wrote as follows:
+The Sixth Circuit wrote: